Welcome to Bob Jones Academy, parents and students!

 Personal Communication Devices (cell phones, smartphones, smart watches, etc.)

 - K3–grade 5: Device should be given to the classroom teacher or left in the office until the child is leaving school for the day.
-Students may wear watches having only time, date, and/or stopwatch capabilities.
 Phone calls may be made from the school office.

 - Grades 6–8: Devices are to be stored in the student’s locker (in the student’s backpack during late stay); with permission may be used in the school office.
 Smart watches must be in airplane mode and may be used as timepieces only.